AlejandraMRuiz/AlejandraMRuiz/README.md

 and I'm a language enthusiast 🗣️

-I mean: Spanish 🇲🇽 French 🇫🇷 Arabic 🇸🇾 Portuguese 🇵🇹 Russian 🇷🇺 etc.
+I mean: Spanish 🇲🇽&nbsp; French 🇫🇷&nbsp; Arabic 🇸🇾&nbsp; Portuguese 🇵🇹&nbsp; Russian 🇷🇺&nbsp; etc.

 One day I decided to experiment with how similar (or not) it would be to learn <em>cyber</em> languages, and I haven't looked back!
 When I'm not coding or learning other languages, I'm perfecting my handle on the art of international cuisines, watching hidden-gem foreign films, painting oils on canvas or reading in my book nook 📚